Is Attraction to Crime a Mental Disorder?

 Does Hybristophilia Meet the Criteria for Mental Illness?

-There isn’t a consensus about whether hybristophilia is or should be classed as a mental illness or symptom of illness in itself.
+There isn’t a consensus about whether hybristophilia is or should be classed as a mental illness or a symptom of illness in itself.
 This is partly because of the limited amount of research on the phenomenon as opposed to, for instance, schizophrenia or bipolar disorder.
 It’s also controversial because of the differing degrees of severity the condition can develop into.
-The case of Carole Ann Boone, who publicly agreed to marry a man who raped and murdered sorority girls with exceptional cruelty, is rather extreme and probably not the sign of a healthy relationship model.

-But most hybristophiliacs are far less extreme than this example.
+The case of Carole Ann Boone, who publicly agreed to marry a man who assaulted and murdered sorority girls with exceptional cruelty, is rather extreme.
+Most hybristophiliacs don’t engage in such extreme or risky behaviors.
 In fact, an unknown number of people may secretly fantasize about crime and criminals without ever letting on.
 For these people, the paraphilia has little or no impact on their lives, which makes it difficult to justify a formal diagnosis of mental illness.

 Why Are Women Attracted to Serial Killers?